liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/06-lcs-troubleshooting.markdown

 After the expiration date, your servers may be placed in an additional grace period, which is communicated through the same support channels.
-If the renewal isn't completed during this grace period, then the subscription becomes inactive and the @product@ instance enters the 30-day grace period.
+If the renewal isn't completed during this grace period, then the subscription becomes inactive and the @sharepoint@ instance enters the 30-day grace period.
 As soon as the renewal is processed, the instance activates and any error or warning messages disappear within 24 hours.
 Note that by using XML activation keys (provided by Liferay Support upon request), you can continue to use your
-@product@ instances even after a subscription has expired.
+@sharepoint@ instances even after a subscription has expired.

 ![Figure 2: LCS sends you a notification prior to the expiration of your subscription.](../../images-dxp/lcs-support-expiration.png)